 If you’ve tried to read up on this topic, it’s likely you were left rather bewildered as the advice tends to be contradictory.
 This article takes a balanced approach: it isn’t pro-milk nor is it anti-milk; it simply provides the options, leaving it up to parents and carers to make an informed choice based on the particulars of their situation.
 Generally, my advice is to do what works best for you and your family.

 The World Health Organisation states “…infants should receive nutritionally adequate and safe complementary foods while breastfeeding continues for up to two years of age or beyond.”
-Many parents opt to wean their little one from 12 months to a full, healthy and varied diet whilst other continue to breast feeding well beyond the 12 month mark.
-Weaning around this age is also common for bubs who are formula feed.
+Many parents opt to wean their little one from 12 months to a full, healthy and varied diet whilst others continue breast feeding well beyond the 12 month mark.
+Weaning around this age is also common for bubs who are formula fed.

 The right time to wean is a very personal decision, it should be when mother and baby are ready and comfortable to do so.
 Once you decide the time is right to wean you baby there are many tips to make weaning easy; try talking to your early childhood nurse for some information and guidance.